 Since the start of the pandemic back in 2020, burnout has been on the increase.
-At the end of 2021, a survey from Indeed finding that over 50% of workers are experiencing burnout in 2021.
+At the end of 2021, a survey from Indeed found that over 50% of workers experienced burnout.
 This is up from 43% who said the same in their pre-Covid survey.i

 The same study found that workers need additional annual leave every 43 days to avoid succumbing to the pressures of burnout, with 7 in 10 agreeing they suffer fatigue and feel rundown if they go too long without taking an extended break.ii

-The pandemic and lockdown created a prolonged period of pressure, and now people have established new working patterns and habits that might be compromising their wellbeing and could lead to burnout.
+Today, a mixture of a ‘work harder’ culture, the impact of the economic crisis, and new working patterns continue to compromise peoples’ wellbeing and and could lead to burnout.
 Longer working hours, less boundaries between work and personal life and additional responsibilities due to lack of resources to name a few.

 The problem with burnout is that it can creep up without you noticing, as usually by then you are in a heightened emotional state, in survival mode, not always thinking clearly and noticing unhelpful patterns and behaviours.